 Copan: This is an archaeological site that showcases ruins from the Mayan civilization.
 It is located on Western Honduras, which is close to the border of Guatemala (another country that heavily features archaeological finds and ruins from the Mayans).
 This Mayan site is a UNESCO World Heritage Site.

 La Tigra National Park: This was the first national park in Honduras.
 The park was created to contribute to the preservation and maintenance of the “hydrologic potential of this reserve”.
-The entire park measures over 238 kilometers in land area.
+The entire park measures over 238 kilometers in size.

 Pico Bonito National Park: This national park in Honduras was established in 1987.
 It totals a land area of 564 square kilometers.
 The park covers the site of the Cordillera Nombre de Dios mountain range.
 Pico Bonito is the most notable mountain within the range, to which the park is named after.